-Many think a bushfire is a low-risk possibility that won’t affect your new shed, but, actually, it is a common matter in Australia.
+Many think a bushfire is a low-risk possibility that won’t affect your new shed, but, actually, it is common in Australia.

-Bushfires are often caused by a natural disaster and a lightning strike, but mostly they are the result of the bonfire, agricultural burning and so on.
+Bushfires are often caused by a lightning strike, bonfire, agricultural burning and so on.

 The best way to ensure your new shed is protected in case of a bushfire is buying a sound product which is made of high-quality structural steel that doesn’t burn.
 Shed Bonanza offers steel sheds either with the Colorbond or Zincalume outside sheeting, which is not combustible.